experimaestro/experimaestro-python/docs/experiments/config.md

 - `ignored` to ignore the argument in the signature computation.
 - `help` a string to document the option; it can be used when the argument is used in a command line or when generating a documentation (*planned*).

+Instead of using annotations, it is possible to use class variables and type hints, as follows:

+!!! example
+    ```python
+    from experimaestro import task, Argument

+    @task("model.learn")
+    class ModelLearn:
+        epochs: Argument[int] = 100
+        model: Argument[Model]
+    ```

 ## Path arguments